FAUCET REPAIR & INSTALLATION IN LOS ANGELES

 At Power Pro Plumbing Heating & Air, we can repair and install all types and brands of faucets, including shower, tub, sink, and specialty faucets.
 We make the process painless for our customers, ensuring your home improvement project is done the right way the first time.
-For more than 16 years, we have been providing home and business owners throughout Orange County, the South Bay, and the Greater Los Angeles Area with a wide variety of plumbing services at affordable rates.
+For more than 16 years, we have been providing home and business owners throughout Long Beach, the South Bay, and the Greater Los Angeles Area with a wide variety of plumbing services at affordable rates.

 Tips for Installing a New Faucet